-These Terms and Conditions apply to offers made for entry to the University from October 2017 onwards.
+These Terms and Conditions apply to offers made for entry to the University for the academic year year 2018/19.

 1 DEFINITIONS

 1.1 In these Terms and Conditions, the following terminology shall have the following meanings:

 Academic Year means a calendar year running from 1 September in one year to 31 August in the next year.
 The specific dates applicable to individual students are determined by their Course.